awsdocs/amazon-vpc-user-guide/doc_source/Carrier_Gateway.md

    }
    ```

-1. Use `associate-address` to associate the Carrier IP address with the EC2 instance\.
-For more information, see [associate\-address](https://docs.aws.amazon.com/cli/latest/reference/ec2/associate-address.html) in the *AWS CLI Command Reference*\.
+1. Use the [associate\-address](https://docs.aws.amazon.com/cli/latest/reference/ec2/associate-address.html) command to associate the Carrier IP address with the EC2 instance as follows\.

-   Example

    ```
    aws ec2 associate-address --allocation-id eipalloc-05807b62acEXAMPLE --network-interface-id eni-1a2b3c4d
    ```

-   Output
+   The following is example output:

    ```
    {